Skip to main content

 Members of Survivors of Law Enforcement (SOLE) are also taking part in the part in the three-day run to Ottawa.

-The run started at the Ontario Police Memorial at Queens Park in Toronto and ends at the National Police and Peace Officers' Memorial on Parliament Hill.
+The run started at the Ontario Police Memorial at Queens Park in Toronto.
+It is expected to end at the National Police and Peace Officers' Memorial on Parliament Hill.
 It is meant to honor officers who died in the line of duty, while giving families and runners the opportunity to reflect on their sacrifices.

 Ontario residents are encouraged to come out and cheer the runners and members of SOLE, as the run passes through their town or city.